-I stand by that critique, but it ultimately doesn’t sully what’s at the core of this game: chaotic, tribal fun.
+In any case, I stand by that critique above, but it ultimately doesn’t sully what’s at the core of this game: chaotic, tribal fun.
 That earliest round of shifty glances when someone won’t share with you is priceless.
 Trying in vain to convince someone you’re the President (when you’re not) without showing them your card is hilarious.
 When everyone gathers to reveal the winner(s) and loser(s), it’s guaranteed that roughly half the room will yell in joy and the other will yell in heartbreak.
 These are great moments, and they’re ones that few games can reliably deliver.

 Who Won’t Like This